rails/rails/guides/source/error_reporting.md

 Rails.error.unsubscribe(ErrorSubscriber)
 ```

-NOTE: The Rails error-reporter will always call registered subscribers, regardless of your environment.
+NOTE: The Rails error reporter will always call registered subscribers, regardless of your environment.
 However, many error-reporting services only report errors in production by default.
 You should configure and test your setup across environments as needed.

 ### Using the Error Reporter